AveryNorris/Osmium-Nucleus/README.md

   A Context to a Rendering, Input, Sound etc. Library.

 Extensions that provide functionality are called **Modules**.
 A few example modules include, Renderers, Audio Systems, and Input Systems.
 Feel free to make whatever modules you see fit; or fork the Nucleus!

+# Usage

+Using Osmium is **simple**!
+You can either **Download the code** and Compile it yourself!
+Or you can use Nuget to download it under the name "OsmiumNucleus"!

+# Requirements

+A system that can run OpenTK (so basically all of them, Windows, Mac, Linux)

+# Documentation

+For documentation, please refer to the .md files inside subfolders from Source!
+A wiki is on its way :)